KG1414/volume-chart/README.md

 ## Cryptocurrency Volume Chart

-Created a Cryptocurrency Volume chart as a solution for a user as CoinGecko only shows charts for price and market cap.
+Created a Cryptocurrency Volume Chart as a solution for a user as CoinGecko only shows charts for price and market cap.

 https://crypto-volume-chart.herokuapp.com/